 A Tale of Two Tactics: Evolving Ways to Use Social

 I’m struck by the wide variance of ROI across these tactics.
 What makes Facebook Memes and SlideShare successful while LinkedIn and Facebook Ads fail?
 I think the difference is that the former consist of engaging, social content while the latter are traditional display ads — and banner ads are less and less and less effective each day.
 Moreover, this “interruption-marketing” advertising has even less of a role on social sites than elsewhere.

 I’ll let others opine on what this means for Facebook’s stock price, but in retrospect, this is not surprising.
 Social networks are about people talking to people and sharing great content and ideas, not about companies promoting their products to people.
 Many of the best ways to use social networks don’t involve program budget; they involve brains and sweat and having your fans and friends amplify your message for you.

-At Marketo, we’re focused a majority of our social marketing efforts on this concept of “peer to peer amplification”.
-To learn more about this, register to download the slides from our recent webinar all about The Definitive Guide to Social Media — and get signed up to attend next week’s webinar about measuring the value of social marketing.
+At Marketo, we’ve focused a majority of our social marketing efforts on this concept of “peer to peer amplification”.
+To learn more about this and other best practices for social media download The Definitive Guide to Social Marketing.